Leon Dewan: The Happiest Guys in the World

 Dewan performed and recorded with the band The Happiest Guys in the World from 1991 through 2001.
 The band's music video Hey!
 Hey!
 It's the Vegetable Man! was screened at the 2004 International Surrealist Film Festival.

 Dewanatron

 Leon Dewan and his cousin Brian Dewan collaborate on Dewanatron, an electronic music instrument project.
-The instruments have been performed and exhibited at the Pierogi 2000 gallery in Brooklyn in January 2006, Pierogi Leipzig (Germany) from April thru July 2006 and at Another Year in LA gallery as well as Steve Allen Theater in Los Angeles in August/September, 2007.
-In March 2010 Dewanatron performed at Town Hall in Manhattan opening for the Magnetic Fields.
+The instruments have been performed and exhibited at the Pierogi 2000 gallery in Brooklyn in January 2006, Pierogi Leipzig (Germany) from April thru July 2006 and at Another Year in LA gallery as well as the Steve Allen Theater in Los Angeles in August/September, 2007.
+In March 2010, Dewanatron performed at the Town Hall in Manhattan opening for the Magnetic Fields.